-From my rooms in Oxford Circus and Bath I offer weekly, face-face therapy for you to explore whatever is concerning you.
+From my rooms in central London and Bath I offer weekly, face-face therapy for you to explore whatever is concerning you.
 Being an integrative psychotherapist means I am trained in a number of therapeutic approaches which I draw upon to find the most appropriate way to work with you as an individual.

 You may want to address a specific issue such as anxiety, relationship difficulties or a sudden life event.
 Or it may be a vague, nagging sense that something feels wrong.
 Most of us hold parts of ourselves which feel elusive or unwanted, and sometimes deeply painful.
 By working together in therapy we can gently explore those shadow sides, to help us better understand the obstacles that may be holding us back and find healthier ways of living and relating.